Last update: 16th April 2018

 Many players of the National Lottery do not even see it as gambling, any more than they see buying a raffle ticket in aid of a charity as gambling – because they genuinely don’t expect to win anything .
 That’s a fine and healthy attitude if that’s really what you think – but in that case, it does not make sense to buy more than one ticket for any draw because having multiple tickets does not appreciably increase the chance of winning.
 And it makes little sense to buy scratchcards at all.
-Scratchcards are indeed being bought though – to the tune of almost a billion pounds a year.
-That’s an average spend of around £20 a year on scratchcards for every member of the adult population of the UK.
+Scratchcards are indeed being bought though – instant play games are responsible for revenues of more than 2 billion pounds a year.
+That’s an average spend of getting on for £50 a year on lottery instant games for every member of the adult population of the UK.

-It’s not just scratchcards – the National Lottery website features a number of no-skill instant win games, so now you don’t even have to leave the house to indulge!
+It’s not just scratchcards – the National Lottery website features a number of no-skill instant win games which are included in the £2.6 billion of sales, so now you don’t even have to leave the house to indulge!
 The free trial versions of the instant win games were removed in 2008 as there was some concern that children might be progressing from the trial versions to the real-money versions – but they are back now (albeit requiring a login to play).

 So what’s to be done about all this?
 How can we stop our children, given that they are immersed in the culture of gambling from a young age and that can’t be stopped apart from by banning TV, the Internet, visits to newsagents and toy shops and even talking to other children in the playground, from ending up in front of a FOBT for hours at a time?